up-n-atom/8311/fragments/att-inc-bgw/determine-pon.md

 !!! warning "New installations"
-    Keep your {{ page.meta.ont }} in active service for roughly a week or two, until fully provisioned and the installation ticket has been closed.
+    Keep your {{ page.meta.ont }} in active service for roughly a week or two until fully provisioned and the installation ticket has been closed.

 ???+ question "Common misconceptions and answers"